Kevinthem0nk/Ladder-Logic/README.md

 [Link to the example](https://www.plcfiddle.com:/fiddles/16401d77-b6ef-4840-9e73-e00bb098b8b4)

 ## Overbuilt Occupancy Counter
 This is from PLC Fiddle's Occupancy Counter Challenge that I created and then added simulation and error-checking examples.
 Redundancy is achieved by counting in two methods for example purposes.
+It loads with the simulations started and will count up to the
+- Simulated max occupants = 'SimTarg'.
+- Click Simulate once to stop or start the simulation.
 - Click Entry Sensor once to add an occupant.
 - Click Exit Sensor once to remove an occupant.
-- Click Simulate once to enable the simulation.
-This will count up to 'SimTarg' occupants and then back down to 0.

 [Link to the example](https://www.plcfiddle.com:/fiddles/b4c40fb9-eee6-4c24-b7e4-11a13a961828)